UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Results

 \subsubsection{Visual Motion Capture as an Alternative to IMUs}

 In our experiment, in order to improve the comfort of users when wearing the IMUs, we designed a thin, stretchable, and breathable suit with wireless sensors directly attached.
 Although our participants generally found the suit comfortable, requiring users to have such equipment for home use is costly.
-This cost is not only financial but also practical, due to issues with maintaining accurate data capture over extended periods, typically beyond 10 minutes.
-This latter problem led to the exclusion of data from 15 participants due to its poor quality.
-Therefore, we suggest the exploration of visual motion capture as a potential alternative to IMUs, which could mitigate these issues while maintaining data fidelity.
+This cost is not only financial but also practical, due to drifting issues that cause pose flaws over extended periods, typically beyond 10 minutes.
+This latter problem is impactful, which led to the exclusion of data from 15 participants in our experiment.
+Therefore, it is beneficial to explore pose estimation methods with alternative modalities, which could improve the realistic application of UbiPhysio.

 Here, we run an extra experiment with the most recent technology of acquiring 3D human poses from a video.
-We use the plug-and-play PoseFormer V2 \cite{Zhao_2023_CVPR}, applying it to videos collected at 65\degree from two randomly selected participants from the test folds.
+Particularly, such a visual system may accelerate real-world deployment, eliminating the need for users to purchase and wear extra devices.
+We use the plug-and-play PoseFormer V2 \cite{Zhao_2023_CVPR}, applying it to videos collected at 65\degree from two randomly selected participants in the test fold.
 Given the common 17-join skeleton data returned by this kind of method, we simulate the joint data of head end, both hands, and feet using their nearest joint and the distance $d$ in-between, e.g., using the known coordinate of left forearm $A$, the coordinate of left hand $B$ that is missing in the visual poses is simulated as $(\hat{x},\hat{y},\hat{z})=(x,y,z) + \frac{\Vec{AB}}{|AB|}\times d$.
 The joint of neck 1 is acquired by taking an average of the joints of neck and head.
 Such that, we transform the 17-joint visual pose data into the skeleton used in this work, and put into the inference pipeline shown above.
-It is important to note that the model used in this experiment was trained solely on data collected from the IMUs.
-The preprocessing conducted on the visual poses remains the same as those applied to IMU data, including Z-normalization (with their respective distributions), skeleton normalization, and alignment towards the Z+ direction.
-Results with visualization examples are shown in Fig~\ref{fig:fig12}.
+It is important to note that the model used in this experiment was pre-trained solely on data collected from the IMUs.
+The preprocessing conducted on the visual poses remains the same as those applied to IMU poses, including Z-normalization (with their respective distributions), skeleton normalization, and alignment towards the Z+ direction.